Ranking every Super League club by number of academy products fielded in 2024

 The Ireland international played for Leigh’s reserves at the start of his professional career before the team was discontinued at the time.
 Halton then went on to play for local community club Leigh Miners Rangers before getting his shot in the pro ranks with Swinton Lions.
 Since then, he has gone on to play for Hull KR in Super League before returning to boyhood club Leigh last year.

-Leigh have kick-started their reserves team again and also have an academy team, so it’s likely that we’ll see more Leythers representing their hometown club in the next four or five years.
+Leigh have kick-started their reserves team again and will also have an elite academy from 2025, so it’s likely that we’ll see more Leythers representing their hometown club over the next decade.

 Mikey Lewis Hull KR Alamy